-- Communicate with the Real Property Management team
+- Communicate with the Real Property Management Azalea City team

 There are two ways to request maintenance or repairs.

-- Log in to your tenant account and complete a Service Request for maintenance or repairs that are non emergencies.
+- Log in to your tenant account and submit a maintenance request.

-- If you have an emergency call (251) 345-6224 to request maintenance.
+- Call our 24 Hour Maintenance Hotline at (251) 345-6224 to request maintenance.
 If it is an emergency, please call us immediately.
 (Note: If the situation involves a serious water leak, locate the main water valve in your rental home and turn it to the off or closed position.)